St. John’s Kirk

 Staging the Battle of the Clans was probably better than having entire clans doing battle but it was still pretty sickening.

 The foundation of a Carthusian or Charterhouse Monastery is recorded on the obelisk in the grounds of King James’ Hospital, on the corner of King Street and Hospital Street.
+There is also an information board entitled The vale of Virtue (panel 10 of the Perth Medieval Trail) with QR codes for more information.

 This Carthusian Priory in Perth, the only one in Scotland was founded in 1429 by James I (1406–1437).